cucumber/docs/content/installation.md

 {{% block "java" %}}

 Cucumber-JVM is published as several JAR files in the central Maven repository.
-Installation is simply a matter of adding dependencies to your build file:
+Install by adding dependencies to build files:

+{{% note "Dependencies"%}}
+Make sure the version of cucumber dependencies is the same for all.
+{{% /note %}}

 # Maven

-Add the following dependency to your `pom.xml`:
+Add the following dependencies to your `pom.xml`:

 ```xml
 <dependency>